 Growing Healthy Children

 A new health clinic in the very northern part of Vietnam is helping mums and their children to receive the medical care they need.
 Many children in this mountainous area, called Cao Bang, do not get enough food to eat so they get sick.
 Free health check-ups can identify malnourished children so that they can receive the vitamins they need to grow up healthy and strong.
+ChildFund has helped to reduce childhood malnutrition from 44% to 36% and will continue to decrease it by working closely with parents and health centres.
 Better nutrition means stronger immune systems, less illness and the ability to learn better.

 A Hand-Up for Parents

 Many schools and households don’t have access to clean water in Cao Bang.
-ChildFund New Zealand has built a water system for 126 families and 11 schools.
-Families have also been taught to construct their own toilets because most households don’t have one.
+ChildFund New Zealand has built a water system for 163 families and 11 schools.
+The proportion of families experiencing water shortages has reduced from 40% to 19%.
+Almost 1000 families were supported to construct their own toilets, increasing the proportion of households with a safe sanitation facility from 7% to 75%.
 The new water systems and toilets prevent children getting sick from diseases such as diarrhoea, and reduce the amount of time that families spend collecting water from streams or springs.

 Children’s clubs have been set up with sports equipment and books so that children can study and play after school together, even if their school is far away.
 Parents have been taught how to prevent their children from being injured because Cao Bang is full of hazards for children such as rivers and steep cliffs.
 By working together with parents, ChildFund New Zealand is keeping kids healthy and safe.